netrisai/docs/tutorials/vpc-anywhere-softgate-installation.rst

 The SoftGate deployment needs a freshly installed Ubuntu Linux 22.04 LTS.

 .. note::
   Netris controller ships with two SoftGate nodes pre-defined in the Default site. (softgate1-default, softgate2-default).
 We recommend using these if you are new to Netris.
-Alternatively, you can learn how to define new SoftGate nodes here: “Adding SoftGates”.
+Alternatively, you can learn how to define new SoftGate nodes here: :ref:`"Adding SoftGates"<topology-management-adding-softgates>`.

 1) Navigate to the **Net-->Inventory** section and click the **three vertical dots (⋮)** on the right side of the SoftGate node you are provisioning.
 Then click **Install Agent** and copy the one-line installer command to your clipboard.